dgraph-io/dgraph/wiki/content/deploy/index.md

 }
 ```

-- `version`: Version of Dgraph running the Alpha server.
 - `instance`: Name of the instance.
-Always set to `alpha`.
+Either `alpha` or `zero`.
+- `status`: Health status of the instance.
+Either `healthy` or `unhealthy`.
+- `version`: Version of Dgraph running the Alpha or Zero server.
 - `uptime`: Time in nanoseconds since the Alpha server is up and running.
+- `address`: IP_ADDRESS:PORT of the Dgraph Alpha, that other Dgraph Alphas use to talk to this instance.
+- `group`: Group assigned based on the replication factor.
+[Read more](https://docs.dgraph.io/deploy/#cluster-setup).
+- `lastEcho`: Last time in Unix epoch when the instance was contacted by another Alpha or Zero server.
+- `ongoing`: List of ongoing operations in the background.
+- `indexing`: List of predicates for which indexes are built in the background.

-The same information is available from the `/health` and `/health?all` endpoints.
+The same information is available from the `/health` and `/health?all` endpoints of Alpha server.

 ## More about Dgraph Zero